 Switching energy suppliers with a prepayment meter

 Prepayment meters offer a pay-as-you-go approach for electricity and gas.
-When considering a switch with a prepayment meter, it's essential to assess the available options.
-Energy companies often provide specific tariffs for these meters, which can differ significantly in terms of cost and convenience.
+When considering a switch with a prepayment meter, energy companies often provide specific tariffs, which can differ significantly in terms of cost and convenience.

 Comparing these tariffs using a comparison website ensures you find the best deal.
 Also, check if the new supplier accepts your existing meter or if a change is required.
-Remember, switching from a prepayment meter to a standard meter often unlocks more tariff options and potentially lower costs.
+Switching from a prepayment meter to a standard meter often unlocks more tariff options and potentially lower costs.

 Dealing with energy supplier debts during a switch

 If you owe money to your current supplier, this might affect your ability to switch energy companies.
-Typically, if the debt is less than 28 days old, you can still switch.
+If the debt is less than 28 days old, you can still switch.
 The debt will transfer to your new energy provider.

 However, for older debts, you must clear them before switching.
 Contact Citizens Advice for guidance on managing energy debts.
 They provide practical advice on negotiating with suppliers and can help you understand your rights and options.